Trump urges states to consider opening schools before summer

 The guidance encourages schools to create isolation areas for students who develop symptoms.
 And if anyone with COVID-19 is found to have been in the building, it advises schools to shut down for one or two days to clean and disinfect.

 Domenech, of the school administrators association, said the guidelines pose significant logistical hurdles.
-Trying to keep younger students 6 feet apart could prove to be impossible, he said, and many schools have so many students they would violate suggested limits on large gatherings.
+Trying to keep younger students 6 feet (1.8 meters) apart could prove to be impossible, he said, and many schools have so many students they would violate suggested limits on large gatherings.

 Still, schools are looking for ways to limit student interaction as they reopen, including plans to bring only a portion of the students in at once.
 Schools might bring half the students in for the morning, for example, and rotate in the other half for the afternoon.
 While they’re at home, students could keep taking classes online, Domenech said.

-Note: This story has been corrected to show later during Trump’s call with governors, Colorado Gov. Jared Polis said some of his state’s schools hoped to reopen for small groups of students.